cloud-gov/cg-site/_pages/pages/federalist-migration.md

     </div>
     <div class="tablet:grid-col-6 usa-prose">
       <h3>Authentication</h3>
       <p>The way you authenticate to the platform will be changing.
-Instead of using your Github account, you will authenticate using cloud.gov’s authentication service.
-In some cases, this will allow you to leverage your agency’s existing identity infrastructure, otherwise, you will use an identity service provided by cloud.gov.</p>
+Instead of using your Github account, you will authenticate using Cloud.gov’s authentication service.
+In some cases, this will allow you to leverage your agency’s existing identity infrastructure, otherwise, you will use an identity service provided by Cloud.gov.</p>
     </div>
   </div>
   <div class="grid-row grid-gap margin-top-4">